Roos-AID/ModbusRTU-ESP8266-webui/README.md

 The features of this Modbus-Janitza firmware are:
 - Implementing the Modbus RTU protocol on the NodeMCU (8266)
 - Initially designed to read Jantitza UMG96RM energy monitor registers and display in webUI
-- enable telnet listening (for debugging)
+- enable telnet listening (for debugging and some commands)
 - a REST API (http://<ip>/api/v1/Modbus/Modbusmonitor
 - settings for Hostname, MQTT and NTP in the webUI
 - settings for Modbus baudrate, RTU slave address in the webUI
 - Registers and formats to be read can be configured in config file Modbusmap.cfg
 - Register values can be converted by a set factor in the config file for display in Webui (eg. read Wh and display kWh)
 - Time/day based GPIO setting to enable external relay to allow for day/night energy monitoring/use
+- Telnet commands are s = switch relay (to test function), t = list Daytime map , r = re-read Daytimemap.cfg

 To do:
 - Rename the utility to show that it can be used genericly for Modbus RTU register reading